HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-casm-one-ip-lb.md

     1. SSH into the Connector. ```ssh <ad_admin_username>@<cac-public-ip>``` e.g.: ```cas_admin@52.128.90.145```
     2. From inside the Connector, SSH into the CentOS workstation. ```ssh centos_admin@<centos-internal-ip>``` e.g.: ```ssh centos_admin@10.0.4.5```
     3. The installation log path for CentOS workstations are located in ```/var/log/teradici/agent/install.log```.
 CAC logs are located in ```/var/log/teradici/cac-install.log```.

+### 13. Videos
+A video of the deployment process for this terraform can be found on [Teradici's Youtube channel](https://www.youtube.com/watch?v=UvL8LwhGnb8)

 ## Appendix
 ### Current VM sizes supported by PCoIP Graphics Agents